-To the Editor of "The Nursing Record."
+To the Editor of " The Nursing Record."

-DEAR MADAM, -- I am inclined to agree with you that, if a decrease of Nurses' working hours is arranged-and all Hospital workers are agreed, I believe, that they are too long-the increased expense must be met by the pupils themselves, as many of our Hospitals are already overpowered with debt, and it has been distinctly demonstrated of late years that the charitable public cannot or will not further increase their support of Hospitals.
+DEAR MADAM,--I am inclined to agree with you that, if a decrease of Nurses' working hours is arranged-and all Hospital workers are agreed, I believe, that they are too long -the increased ex-pense must be met by the pupils themselves, as many of our Hospitals are already overpowered with debt, and it has been distinctly demonstrated of late years that the charitable public cannot or will not further increase their support of Hospitals.
 It is a sad fact, but when one recognises the vast increase of Nursing of late years, the terrible competition amongst the working classes-including professional men-and the enormous increase in the rates, we must come to the sad conclusion that many worthy, and doubtless generous persons, are convinced that "Charity begins at home," and that they must be just before they are generous.
-Yet, is it right that those interested in these great national charities, our Hospitals, should continue to overwork the Nurses; for it is useless to deny that the large majority of them are overworked-twelve and even ten hours, day after day, is a terrible strain and yet, in conversing with Nurses themselves, few of them care to make the slightest effort to re-arrange their working hours.
-I think the majority are genu-inely devoted to their work, and that, even with the Hospital for training; so that they would far rather put up with the overwork than run the risk of losing their work altogether; so that the argument that the Nurses themselves are quite satisfied because they do do not openly complain, is based on a wrong suppo-
+Yet, is it right that those interested in these great national charities, our Hospitals, should continue to overwork the Nurses ; for it is useless to deny that the large majority of them are overworked-twelve and even ten hours, day after day, is a terrible strain and yet, in conversing with Nurses themselves, few of them care to make the slightest effort to re-arrange their working hours.
+I think the majority are genu-inely devoted to their work, and that, even with the Hory devoted to their work, and that, even with the long hours, it is a privilege to be admitted into a good Hospital for training; so that they would far rather put up with the overwork than run the risk of losing their work altogether; so that the argument that the Nurses themselves are quite satisfied because they do do not openly complain, is based on a wrong supposition.

-Then the extraordinary jealousy of one Hospital of the other is strongly marked amongst the Nurses of the other is strongly marked amongst the Nurses of these Institutions; and to hear "an old Londoner" discuss "Bart's;" Guy's" or "Thomas'," or vice versa, one would be led to imagine that there was but one Nursing school in the British Empire.
-So the question bristles with difficulties, and until the workers themselves formulate some system of reform it is to be feared the present system will continue.
+Then the extraordinary jealousy of one Hospital of the other is strongly marked amongst the Nurses of the other is strongly marked amongst the Nurses of these Institutions; and to hear "an old Londoner" discuss "Bart's," Guy's" or "Thomas'," or vice versa, one would be led to imagine that there was but one Nursing school in the British Empire.
+So the ques tion bristles with difficulties, and until the workers themselves formulate some system of reform it is to be feared the present system will continue.

+Yours truly,

-Yours truly, A HOSPITAL GOVERNOR.
+A HOSPITAL GOVERNOR.

 [We cannot entirely agree with our correspondent.
-We consider that each Hospital Committee is responsible for the efficient organisation of the Nursing department in the Institution over which they preside.
+We consider that each Hospital Committee is re-sponsible for the efficient organisation of the Nursing department in the Institution over which they preside.
 What is really required is a Conference of all grades of Hospital workers upon this important subject, so that a general and practical reform could be adopted.